 December 1st, 2022 · 31 minutes

 An art historian recently discovered that a Mondrian painting has been hung upside down for decades.
 How does something like that happen, and what made them realize the mistake?
-Plus: Quinn tries to guess which way abstract paintings are supposed to be oriented.

 #66: Warhol, Prince, and the Supreme Court